sunderedsystems/s5e.sunderedsystems.com/docs/sorcerer.md

 When spending SD to increase the duration of a spell, the sorcerer doubles the added duration per SD spent.

 **Heightened spell**
-If the sorcerer spends 2 or more SD on a spell that targets an ability score, they may roll with advantage.
-The sorcerer can do this once per round in combat.
-If used outside of combat, each additional use before a rest becomes a stressed task.
+If the sorcerer spends Source on a spell that targets an ability score, they may spend 1SD to lower the difficulty of the check by -1 per SD spent.

 **Quickened spell**
 If the sorcerer spends SD to cast a spell or ritual that typically takes more than a Core Action to resolve, they can cut that spell’s time in half.